vintasoftware/medplum-snippet-catalog/snippets/Form/README.md

 function PatientForm() {
   return (
     <ResourceForm<Patient>
+      /*
+       * Optional: Tell ResourceForm how to fetch the resource.
+If fetchResource is not provided
+       * the defaultData will be used to pre populate the form.
+       */
+      fetchResource={async () => {
+        return medplum.readResource('Patient', 'patient-id');
+      }}
+      /*
-      // Optional: Provide default data to pre populate the form
+       * Optional: defaultData will be used to pre populate the form in case fetchResource is not provided.
-      // it can also be used to provide the default structure of a resource
-      // in case it's being created.
+       * It can also be used to provide a default structure of a resource when it's being created.
-      // The object can have any number of properties.
-Properties don't necessarily need to be
+       * The object can have any set of properties and they don't necessarily need to correspond to form fields.
-      // represented in the form fields.
+       */
       defaultData={{
+        /*
+         * by setting the resourceType we instruct ResourceForm to create a new Patient resource.
+         * The rest of the properties will be filled with the form data.
+         */
         resourceType: 'Patient',
       }}
-      // Optional: Tell ResourceForm how to fetch the resource
-      // if it's not provided the defaultData will be used to populate the form fetchResource={async () => {
-        return medplum.readResource('Patient', 'patient-id');
-      }}
+      /*
-      // Optional: Transform resource data so it complies with the form field structure
+       * Optional: Transform resource data so it complies with the form field structure.
-      // this is useful when the resource structure is not exactly what we want to use in the form resourceToFormData={(resource) => ({
+       * This is useful when the resource structure does not match the form field structure.
+       * Both the defaultData and the data from fetchResource will be transformed before used.
+       */
+      resourceToFormData={(resource) => ({
         name: resource.name?.[0]?.given?.[0],
         birthDate: resource.birthDate,
       })}
+      /*
-      // Optional: Transform form data from the form field structure to the resource structure
+       * Optional: Transform form data in the form to the desired resource structure.
-      // this is useful when the form fields don't exactly match the resource structure formDataToResource={(formData) => ({
+       * This is useful when the form fields structure doesn't exactly match the resource structure.
+       */
+      formDataToResource={(formData) => ({
         name: [{ given: [formData.name] }],
         birthDate: formData.birthDate,
       })}
-      // Optional: Handle successful submission
+      /*
+       * Optional: called after the resource is successfully created or updated.
+       */
       onSuccess={(patient) => {
         console.log('Patient saved:', patient);
       }}